cacombos/cacombos-blog/source/_posts/we-have-started-a-blog.md

 * More instructions to collect modem log data
 * ...

-To follow our blog, you can just add [RSS Feed](/atom.xml) to your RSS Feed program.
-Also follow us on [Twitter](https://twitter.com/cacombos).
+To follow our blog, you can just add the [RSS Feed](/atom.xml) to your RSS Feed program and follow us on [Twitter](https://twitter.com/cacombos) too.

-If you have any idea's for new article, please submit [issue via Github](https://github.com/cacombos/cacombos-blog/issues)
+If you have any ideas for new article, please submit [issue via Github](https://github.com/cacombos/cacombos-blog/issues)

 ### Frontend is OpenSource